-If you've been to China in the last few years or are planning a trip, you've probably experienced or heard about the WhatsApp ban - and how annoying it is if you haven't got a VPN set up on your mobile.
+If you've been to China in the last few years or are planning a trip, you've probably experienced or heard about the WhatsApp ban.

-The challenge comes up in that the WhatsApp end-to-end encryption works a little too effectively, making governments of some of the more restrictive regimes in Asia and the Middle East nervous about their citizen’s rights to privacy.
-China is a prime example of a state that blocks WhatsApp from being used.
+The challenge comes up in that this encryption works a little too effectively, making governments of some of the more restrictive regimes in Asia and the Middle East nervous about their citizen’s rights to privacy.
+So using WhatsApp in China (and now likely Hong Kong, too) is far from straightforward.

-When choosing a VPN, two things to look for include a service that has servers in many locations, specifically in different countries, and also has support for all the different devices that you use.
-This should include not only your desktop with support for Windows and Mac, but also the mobile platforms for your tablet and smartphone, so this should include both iOS, and Android.
+When choosing a VPN, two things to look for include a provider that has servers in many locations, specifically in different countries, and also has support for all the different devices that you use.

 The best VPN in the world right now is ExpressVPN.
 Of the hundreds of VPNs that we have reviewed, ExpressVPN tops the lot.
 Its pure speed and watertight strength are a great start, and then there's the sheer amount of global servers it has and adaptability to tonnes of devices and streaming boxes.